Restore the Hair You Once Had?

 Dr. James Harris performs all hair restoration procedures himself, utilizing state-of-the-art robotic equipment that he helped develop.
 He also personally consults with all patients on the best hair growth products for each unique individual, and the best ways to keep the hair you have.
 He is an internationally renowned authority on hair restoration procedures, a multi-patent-holding inventor and innovator, and an advocate for patient education.
 He has lectured to hair transplant surgeons regarding best practices in Delhi, Bangkok, Istanbul, Chicago and St. Louis, and continues to lecture nationally and internationally every year.

-The Hair Sciences Center garners outstanding reviews from independent patients on Google and Healthgrades, and is recommended by the International Society for Hair Restoration Surgery, and the Hair Transplant Network, among many other trusted institutions.
+The Hair Sciences Center garners outstanding reviews from independent patients on Google and Healthgrades, and is recommended by the International Society for Hair Restoration Surgery, among many other trusted institutions.
 Furthermore, Dr. Harris is the only physician in the state of Colorado recommended by the ARTAS Robotic Hair Transplant website.